davsucks/chef-workshop/README.md

 #### Manual Testing
 To manually check that Ruby was installed, you can execute `$ kitchen login` to ssh into the box, and run `$ ruby -v`.
 It should print `2.2.2` to the console -- if it doesn't, keep updating your recipe and converging until it works!

+#### Unit Testing
+We haven't yet added unit tests here, but it is possible to unit test your cookbooks with ChefSpec, which is included in the ChefDK.
+As Chef's overview of testing states: 'The intent of unit testing is to confirm that given specific input, the recipe yields the expected output.
+Unit tests are meant to execute fast, and happen without converging the node, so they are done in the pre-convergence phase.
+It is very important that one does not fall into the trap of testing that Chef itself works.'
+If you want to try your hand at unit testing, you can take a look at some [examples](https://github.com/sethvargo/chefspec/tree/master/examples).

 #### Integration Testing
 You might have been wondering about that `/tests` directory.
 This directory contains a few integration tests that were already written for you to verify if Ruby was installed correctly.
 Once your VM has been converged with Kitchen, you can run `$ kitchen verify` to run the integration tests.
 Note that the integration tests should pass against a converged instance, and should fail against an unconverged instance.